 All it takes is to sit down over a pint to understand his passion for locally manufactured product.
 In fact, it was Glenn who brought the team together and spearheaded the quest to make “the best local beer we possibly can!”.

 As Pile O’ Bone’s General Manager, Glenn single handedly runs our Sales Department.
-His role in our company is very diverse and not easily replicated; whether it be putting out fires, maintaining accounts, assisting the front of house, or forging new relationships like the one with our kitchen operator Malinche.
+His role in our company is very diverse and not easily replicated; whether it be putting out fires, maintaining accounts, or assisting the front of house.

 Outside of work Glenn likes to promote local manufacturing (yes – he’s really that into it), repair and ride old motorcycles, and work more.